Blackberry Baked Oatmeal

 For extra texture, add some chopped walnuts or pecans (about ½ cup) to the batter.

-Hand placing fresh blackberries on top of oatmeal in white baking dish before baking.
+Hand placing whole blackberries on top of oatmeal batter.

 Step 5: Bake at 350 degrees for 40-45 minutes until the middle is set and the top is golden brown.